aawadall/Reinforcement-Learning/docs/Tasks.md

 ## State
 ### Shift World Dynamics into State
-move the World Dynamics object defining world behaviour based on actions on states inside a state instead of being a global matrix in an environment. i.e. define a matrix inside the state that provide the trnsmission probability from current state to another state based on an action. note that an action in this context is the internal action ID to the state.
+move the World Dynamics object defining world behaviour based on actions on states inside a state instead of being a global matrix in an environment.
+_i.e. define a matrix inside the state that provide the trnsmission probability from current state to another state based on an action._
+_**note that an action in this context is the internal action ID to the state. **_

+_**Hint:** use State Design Pattern_